Polyfrost/OneConfig-Documentation/events/using-the-events-system/callback-events.md

 # Callback Events

-Getting started with OneConfig's callback-based events system is familiar, easy to learn and fast.
+Getting started with OneConfig's callback-based event system shouldn't be difficult, it's easy to learn and fast.
 If you've worked with FabricMC or QuiltMC before, you'll already be familiar with how these function.

 ## Registering a listener & listening for events